status-im/specs/docs/stable/1-client.md

 #### Discovery

-To implement a Status client you MUST discover or have a list of peers to connect to.
+A Status client MUST discover or have a list of peers to connect to.
 We use a light discovery mechanism based on a combination of [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and [Rendezvous Protocol](https://github.com/libp2p/specs/tree/master/rendezvous),